gammapy/gammapy/docs/overview.rst

 What next?
 ----------

-You now have an overview of the Gammapy package.
-We suggest you continue by tring it out, following the instructions in :ref:`install`, :ref:`getting-started` and then the first and second analysis tutorials at :ref:`tutorials`.
+After this overview of the Gammapy package, we suggest to continue by trying it out, following the instructions in :ref:`install`, :ref:`getting-started` and then the first and second analysis tutorials at :ref:`tutorials`.